 Puerh tea: This is premium quality puerh tea, specially selected by Ava's Chinese parents-in-law from the best tea houses in Hangzhou, China, and delivered in person (they are in their seventies and eighties; you have to appreciate their willingness to carry the many heavy cakes in their luggage).
 Puerh tea offers a myriad of health benefits when taken internally.
 When used externally, it offers nurturing and anti-inflammatory benefits and it is lightly astringent.

 Cornflowers: These are wound-healing and healing to other skin tissue abnormalities or fractures, and they reduce inflammation and are lightly astringent.
-Our cornflowers were laboriously gathered in the local meadows by Ava's whole family—three generations—in multiple excursions throughout late spring and summer, as it takes a long time to gather a single bag of them (spring and summer 2016 harvest).
+Our cornflowers were laboriously gathered in the local meadows by Ava's whole family—three generations—in multiple excursions throughout late spring and summer, as it takes a long time to gather a single bag of them.
 The flowers were then dried in the sun, and the soft, vibrantly colored petals separated from the shafts, which is a meditative, time-consuming process.
 Ava included cornflowers in this blend foremost for their spiritual benefits.
 For her, these flowers, similarly to other blue-purple flowers, enhance creativity and acceptance of one's more off-beat, more eccentric personality sides, and help unify the forces within that are on one hand strong, valiant, and self-assured and on the other hand soft and delicate, like the silky petals of these flowers.
 One can benefit by experiencing cornflowers in this steam, and adding a cornflower flower essence for internal use for a month or longer would greatly amplify these benefits (flower essences made by Ava will be available in our store in the near future, including cornflower).

 We will be selling Aphrodite while we have enough herbs and flowers from our own harvest of this year's linden flowers, horsetail, comfrey, and cornflowers.